 Parking tickets will be given to anyone illegally parked.
-If paid within 72 hours the fine is $10.
-After 72 hours the fine doubles to $20.
 After multiple parking tickets have been issued to the same vehicle or student, an illegally parked vehicle may be towed at the owner’s expense.

-The convenience of a guaranteed parking spot is a privilege.
-Driving carelessly in a lot may be cause for immediate loss of parking lot privileges and other disciplinary action.
+Driving recklessly in a lot may be cause for immediate loss of parking lot privileges and other disciplinary action.

 Students are reminded that Helias is surrounded by residential areas and are expected to conduct themselves courteously and appropriately when they park in those neighborhoods: park legally, do not block driveways or park where the curb is painted yellow, drive cautiously, no loud or inappropriate language, no littering, etc.